Retained Earnings Adjustment on Schedule M-2

 Using Form 8995 to Identify Your Borrower’s K-1s?
 Think Again!
 When analyzing the cash flow of an individual who is either a business owner or has investments in multiple businesses, your immediate priority is to make sure that you have received a copy of every Schedule K-1 that the individual has received.
 Whether the K-1 […]

-Excess Distributions: What Are They, and Are They Cash Flow?
+Excess Distributions: Are They Cash Flow?
 The Bukers Hotline received a call from a banker analyzing a Schedule D that included a long-term capital gain from excess distributions for about $10 million.
 Where do excess distributions come from?
 Is this cash flow for our prospective borrower?
-The Schedule D is […]
+The Schedule D is by far one of […]

-Form 7203: New IRS Form to Find Contributions Made to S Corporations Every year the IRS issues new regulations and publishes new tax forms.
+Form 7203: Understanding S Corporation Contributions and Basis Every year the IRS issues new regulations and publishes new tax forms.
 There is one new form, Form 7203, that you may start seeing with your borrower’s most recent individual income tax returns.
-This will be extremely helpful for your cash flow analysis […]
+This form can be extremely helpful for your cash flow analysis of S corporation […]

 New 2021 Tax Forms: Schedule K-2 and Schedule K-3